wei-weii/wei-weii.github.io/_tabs/about.md

-# Projects
+# Ongoing Projects

+- ## Characterizing the Selectivity of Visual Variables

+This project studies the selectivity of three visual variables and how we can utilize the knowledge we gain to design better visualizations.
+One typical phenomenon that comes from selectivity is the popout effect, which enables a distinct item (the target) to stand out from many others (elements) immediately.
+But we are still unclear about which factors and how they might affect the `selectivity`.
+This project aims to bridge this gap.
+Through a crow-sourcing study, we examine three visual variables (**Hue, Length, and Shape**) and three factors: **the total number of elements**, **the foveation of the target**, and **the spatial regularity  of all elements**.

 - ## [The Heroes, Villains and Beyond](https://weiwei-uvic.github.io/sanguo/) - *Surface hidden stories from the Records of the Three Kingdoms*

-As an **ongoing** and hobby-oriented project, I am collecting and maintaining a [data sheet](https://docs.google.com/spreadsheets/d/1c7hnmNIeD9X5W6P7Wx2E4V9_g49-ShKPHRUv_ad3ozw/edit?usp=sharing) that aims to log all individuals recorded in [Sanguozhi - Records of the Three Kingdoms](https://zh.wikisource.org/wiki/%E4%B8%89%E5%9C%8B%E5%BF%97), a Chinese history classic that chronicles China's history from 180 CE to 284 CE.
-You can find more info about it on the [Wiki Page](https://en.wikipedia.org/wiki/Records_of_the_Three_Kingdoms).
-At this moment, the data sheet has more than 1500 entries.
-In the future, I will turn it into a open-source project and maybe create a database for it.
+As a hobby-oriented project, I am collecting and maintaining a [data sheet](https://docs.google.com/spreadsheets/d/1c7hnmNIeD9X5W6P7Wx2E4V9_g49-ShKPHRUv_ad3ozw/edit?usp=sharing) that aims to log all individuals recorded in [Sanguozhi - Records of the Three Kingdoms](https://zh.wikisource.org/wiki/%E4%B8%89%E5%9C%8B%E5%BF%97), a Chinese history classic that chronicles China's history from 180 CE to 284 CE.
+You can find more info about the book on the [Wiki Page](https://en.wikipedia.org/wiki/Records_of_the_Three_Kingdoms).
+At this moment, the data sheet has more than 2400 entries.
+A detailed description of the dataset is [here](https://github.com/weiwei-uvic/sanguo/blob/main/README.md).
+In the future, I will turn it into a open-source project and create a database for it.
-Ultimately, I want to develop a portfolio that explore the potential of employing visualization approaches (`timeline`, `network`, `map`, and more) to synthesize and extract insights from this ancient history book.
+The goal of the book is to develop an online tool that utilizes the potential of employing visualization approaches (`timeline`, `network`, `map`, and more) to synthesize and extract insights from this ancient history book,